$\Delta_T$ Noise in Mesoscopic Hybrid Junctions: Influence of Barrier Strength and Thermal Bias: Results and Discussion

 \begin{widetext}

 \end{widetext}

-{In Fig.~\ref{fig100}, we depict the total $\Delta_T$ noise in NIN junction, i.e., $\Delta_T^{NIN}$, as a function of both interface tranparency $Z$ and temperature bias $\Delta T$.
-From Fig.~\ref{fig100}(a), it is clear that $\Delta_T^{NIN}$ vanishes in the transparent limit ($Z = 0$), and exhibits a non-monotonic dependence on $Z$, underscoring a more intricate relationship with the barrier strength.
-Conversely the inset of Fig.~\ref{fig100}(a) shows the behavior of $Q_{11}^{NIN}$, which follows a contrasting trend. $Q_{11}^{NIN}$ achieves its peak value in the transparent limit ($Z = 0$).
-As the barrier strength $Z$ increases, $Q_{11}^{NIN}$ steadily declines, eventually vanishing to zero in the tunneling regime.
-This behavior illustrates the suppression of quantum noise with increasing $Z$. }

-{We further investigate the dependence of $\Delta_{T}^{NIN}$ on temperature bias $\Delta T$ for fixed values of $Z$, specifically 0, 1, and 3, as presented in Fig.~\ref{fig100}(b).
-It is zero at $Z = 0$ and increases quadratically with $\Delta T$ for $Z = 1$ and $Z = 3$, as seen in the inset of Fig.~\ref{fig100}(b).
-In contrast, at $Z = 0$, $Q_{11}^{NIN}$ attains its maximum value and progressively decreases for $Z = 1$ and $Z = 3$, as shown in the inset of \ref{fig100}(b).
-Remarkably, $Q_{11}^{NIN}$ displays a nearly linear or constant variation with $\Delta T$ across all $Z$ values.
-These findings highlight the distinct dependencies of quantum noise and $\Delta_T$ noise on transparency, thermal gradients, and the barrier strength in NIN junctions.}

-{In Fig.~\ref{fig101}, we present the total quantum noise, $\Delta_{T}^{NIS}$, as a function of both $Z$ and $\Delta T$.
-In Fig.~\ref{fig101}(a), $\Delta_T^{NIS}$ is zero in the transparent limit ($Z = 0$) and varies non-monotonically with $Z$, demonstrating a more complex dependence on the barrier strength.
-In contrast, the behavior of $Q_{11}^{NIS}$, as shown in the inset of Fig.~\ref{fig101}(a) exhibits a different pattern than $\Delta_T^{NIS}$, see Fig.~\ref{fig101}(a).
-It is evident that $Q_{11}^{NIS}$ reaches its maximum value in the transparent limit ($Z = 0$).
-As $Z$ increases, $Q_{11}^{NIS}$ gradually decreases, eventually approaching zero in the tunneling limit.
+{In Fig.~\ref{fig101}, we present the total quantum noise and $\Delta_{T}^{NIS}$, as a function of both $Z$ and $\Delta T$.
+In Fig.~\ref{fig101}(a), $\Delta_T^{NIS}$ varies non-monotonically with $Z$, demonstrating a more complex dependence on the barrier strength.
+In contrast, the behavior of $Q_{11}^{NIS}$, as shown in the inset of Fig.~\ref{fig101}(a) exhibits a {distinct nature to that of} $\Delta_T^{NIS}$, see Fig.~\ref{fig101}(a). $Q_{11}^{NIS}$ attains its maximum in the transparent limit ({$Z \to 0$}).
+As $Z$ increases, $Q_{11}^{NIS}$ gradually decreases, eventually {vanishing} in the tunneling limit.
 This trend highlights the suppression of quantum noise as the barrier strength $Z$ increases. }